 top of page

-How to Use Barrier Games in Speech and Language Therapy
+How to Use Barrier Games in Speech Therapy

-Barrier games appeal to a wide age range and can easily help target a variety of language goals
+Barrier games appeal to a wide age range and can help you target a variety of language goals in speech therapy

 Today, I’m giving a shout out to barrier games.
-I use them with kiddos of all ages and they are such an effective tool for kids with comprehension and/or expressive language development goals.
+I use them in speech therapy with kiddos of all ages and they are such an effective tool for kids with comprehension and/or expressive language development goals.

-When I play barrier games with my students, I often see them being motivated to generate detailed, multi-clause sentences when it’s their turn to give a direction, and they also get immediate feedback for comprehension when it's their turn to follow the direction!
-Some of the best complex sentences I get from my students have happened during barrier game activities!
+When I play barrier games with my students in speech therapy, I often see them being motivated to generate detailed, multi-clause sentences when it’s their turn to give a direction, and they also get immediate feedback for comprehension when it's their turn to follow the direction!
+Some of the best complex sentences I've gotten out of my younger students have happened during barrier game activities!

 I have two favorite tools for barrier games: coloring pages, and these reusable sticker pads from Melissa & Doug.
 I’ll describe how I use each below.

-A child playing a barrier game in speech therapy
+A child playing a barrier game as a speech therapy activity

 When using coloring pages, I try to find a coloring page of my students’ favorite characters, superheroes, shows, interests, what they’re learning in class, etc. When choosing a coloring page, I am mindful of the level of detail in the picture, and how much background knowledge, and therefore knowledge of specific vocabulary in the picture, I expect my students to have.